jharini/booknotes/system-design/system-design-interview/chapter22/README.md

  * What does the data look like?
 Is it relational, document or blob?
  * Is the workload read-heavy, write-heavy or both?
  * Are transactions needed?
- * Do the queries rely on OLAP functions like SUM and COUNT?
+ * Do the queries rely on OLAP (online analytical processing) functions like SUM and COUNT?

 For the raw data, we can see that the average QPS is 10k and peak QPS is 50k, so the system is write-heavy.
 On the other hand, read traffic is low as raw data is mostly used as backup if anything goes wrong.

 Relational databases can do the job, but it can be challenging to scale the writes.
-Alternatively, we can use Cassandra or InfluxDB which have better native support for heavy write loads.
+Alternatively, we can use Cassandra or InfluxDB which have better native support for heavy write loads and time-range queries.

 Another option is to use Amazon S3 with a columnar data format like ORC, Parquet or AVRO.
-Since this setup is unfamiliar, we'll stick to Cassandra.
+We could put a cap on the size of each file (say, 10 GB) and the stream processor responsible for writing the raw data could handle the file rotation when the size cap is reached.
+Since this setup is unfamiliar for many, we'll stick to Cassandra.

-For aggregated data, the workload is both read and write heavy as aggregated data is constantly queried for dashboards and alerts.
+For aggregated data, it is time-series by nature and the workload is both read and write heavy as aggregated data is constantly queried for dashboards and alerts.
 It is also write-heavy as data is aggregated and written every minute by the aggregation service.
 Hence, we'll use the same data store (Cassandra) here as well.